evanapplegate/map-generator-v2/README.md

-# Lovable.dev wrote this, it's a map generator; give it your openAI API key > enter a map request, e.g. "world map with Australia and the U.S. labeled, color them green > GPT4o reads the request, returns a JSON that's fed to D3 > you get an SVG map you can save and cute up in Illustrator.
+# Map Generator v2; Lovable.dev wrote this

+It's a map generator.
+Load it up > enter openAI API key > enter a map request, e.g. "world map with Australia and the U.S. labeled, color them green > GPT4o reads the request, returns a JSON that's fed to D3 > returns an SVG map you can save and cute up in Illustrator.

 ## Project info